Tuzki2333/CSCI596-Final-Project/README.md

 ## Conclusion and Future Works

-- Implement the Lagrangian-dual algorithm using various parallel computing techniques, including MPI and OpenMP
-- Compare the timing results among different parallel computing techniques
-- Show the advantage of the parallel Lagrangian-dual algorithm over the greedy algorithm, in terms of running time
+- In this project, I implemented the Lagrangian-dual-based algorithm to solve large-scale knapsack problem, which has an advantage in terms of both running time and solution quality.
+- I parallelize the Lagrangian-dual-based algorithm using MPI.
+Results show that the parallelization can effectively reduce the running time.
-- Solve the extensions of the knapsack problem, like MCKPs and MDKPs.
+- I also solve the extensions of the knapsack problem, including MCKPs and MDKPs.

+For this project, some future works include:

+- Fine-tune the MPI implementation and further reduce the running time.
+- Investigate the OpenMP implementation as well as the MPI+OpenMP implementation.
+Actually, I have tried to implement these two techniques (see `unused/knapsack_openmp.c` and `unused/knapsack_hybrid.c`), but the results did not show any improvement, probably due to the high communication time among threads.
+It is intersting to further optimize the OpenMP code and increase the efficiency.

 ## Reference